dthung99/Image_guided_Navigation_for_Robotics_Final_Project/README.md

 The extension take `vtkMRMLMarkupsFiducialNode` and `vtkMRMLLabelVolumeNode` as input and plan a path to the brain.
 Make sure to use correct data type!

-Run and wait !!!.
-I did test on a very big dataset and it will take about 8-20s depending on your requirements Then `select Prepare data to send to ROS` to prepare data for sending to ROS !!!
+Run and wait !!!
+I did test on a very big dataset and it will take about 8-20s depending on your requirements Then select `Prepare data to send to ROS` to prepare data for sending to ROS !!!

 ## ROS
 Download this repository and unzip it on your Virtual Machine.
 Or